 - Click on Remove from the bottom right, and it will start removing the duplicate images.

-Remove duplicate photos on iPhone, iPad, or Mac using Siri Shortcuts
+Remove duplicate photos using Siri Shortcuts

 Note: This method will only help you delete the pictures you’ve downloaded from the internet.
 It basically looks for the image’s metadata and compares it with the other images available on your device.

 If you’re on iOS 15, iPadOS 15, macOS Monterey, or earlier and wondering how you can merge or delete the duplicate pictures from your Apple device, you’ve hit the right spot.

 To start with, you will need to download this shortcut.
 After downloading the shortcut, head to the settings app and turn off the iCloud sync.